 Provide the following policies and procedures as one searchable pdf; hyperlinks to documents on the institution's website will not be accepted.
-Institutions that have submitted this file in a previous submission, and that have not revised any elements of the file, need only conform that PEQAB's current version of the institution's policy file is up to date.
+Institutions that have submitted this file in a previous submission, and that have not revised any elements of the file, need only confirm that PEQAB's current version of the institution's policy file is up to date.

-Where there have been revisions or additions to institutions policies, provide an updated PDF containing all current policies and procedures.
-In addition, indicate which policies and/or procedures have been updated.

-Please identify for each policy:
+Where there have been revisions or additions to institutions' policies, provide an updated PDF containing all current policies and procedures.
+In addition, indicate which policy(ies) and/or procedure(s) have been updated.
+Please identify for each policy

-- Whether it is a draft or has been formally been approved by the applicant's governing body
+- whether it is a draft or has been formally been approved by the applicant's governing body

-- The date that the policy was adopted
+- the date that the policy was adopted and

-- The approving body.
+- the approving body.